 Craig has a BA in Geology (1971) and a MS in Geology (1980).
 Craig is a Certified Professional Geologist (American Institute of Professional Geologists), and a registered Professional Geologist (PG) in New Hampshire and New York.
 Craig lives in Ferrisburgh with his wife and likes to spend time with his two grown children.

-Wendy has a BA in Geography (1999).
+Wendy has a BS in Geography (1999).
 Wendy is an Environmental Professional as defined by the federal Standards and Practice for All Appropriate Inquiries, and has training in asbestos testing and management.

 Christopher Page has seven years of experience in research and consulting.
 As Project Scientist, Chris assists and manages projects involving groundwater quality, soil quality, air quality, environmental cleanup and remediation, and hazardous waste management.
 With work experience and training in wetlands ecology and soil science, Chris also gets involved with wetlands assessment and plant inventories for permitting.
 Chris also has experience in indirect discharge and direct discharge/dewatering permitting.
 Chris’s technical skills include GIS mapping, GPS surveying, and he is learning CADD.

 Chris has an Honors BS in Environmental Science (2011) from the University of Vermont.
-Christopher lives in Winooski with his fiancé.
+Christopher lives in Winooski with his wife and two children.
 As a hobbyist musician, Chris spends ample time performing live with several Burlington-area groups as well as in select studio projects.